notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 - Stable Diffusion works surprisingly well for something I can run off a collab
 - I don't have a gut feeling as to why, but pretty much everyone except for Stable Diffusion is confused by what a linocut is (this is only interesting to me, someone who works on linocuts)
 - DALL-E mini really understands what toucans want (JK)
+- I should maybe steer clear of bees.